sekai-soft/rss-lambda/README.md

 RSS-lambda is a webapp that performs operations on RSS feeds.

 ## Usage

+### Web UI

+There is a web UI available at [rss-lambda.ktachibana.party](https://rss-lambda.ktachibana.party)

+From there, you can input what you want to do with the RSS feed, and the webapp will generate a feed URL after your specified operation.

+### Manual

+You could also construct the after-operation feed URL manually.

-You need to urlencode your feed url first
+You need to urlencode your feed url first.

 For example, if your feed url is
 ```